Beer talk with InBev CEO John Brock

-Lebensmittel Zeitung had come to company headquarters in beautiful Louvain (Leuwen) in order to find out more about Brock's global strategic priorities post the jumbo-marriage of Interbrew and AmBev.
+Our newspaper went to corporate HQ in beautiful Louvain (Leuwen) in order learn more about Brock's global strategic priorities after the recent jumbo-marriage of Interbrew and AmBev.

 Mr. Brock, how does it feel to be the world's largest brewer in terms of volume?!